samber/do/docs/docs/service-invocation/service-invocation.md

 - `do.MustInvokeNamed[T any](do.Injector, string) T`: This function is a variant of `do.InvokeNamed` that also panics if the service cannot be created.

-:::note
+🚀 Lazy services are loaded in invocation order.

+🐎 Lazy service invocation is protected against concurrent loading.

+🧙‍♂️ When multiple [scopes](../scopes/scope.md) are assembled into a big application, the service lookup is recursive from the current nested scope to the root scope.

+:::warning

 Circular dependencies are not allowed.
 Services must be invoked in a Directed Acyclic Graph way.

 :::

-When multiple [scopes](../scopes/scope.md) are assembled into a big application, the service lookup is recursive from the current nested scope to the root scope.

 ## Example